Yoga of Mental Health Workshops → More Info

 Swami Shankardev: The quickest way is to use mantra, chanting it while focusing on the eyebrow center to bring attention and consciousness there.
 All meditation that cultivates self-awareness activates the third eye.
 The third eye is the master chakra governing all others.
 It is the controller of the mind, the coordinator for the five elements, and controls the five chakras below it.

 The quickest approach is mantra and visualization.
-You might place a flame here and chant AUM or any mantra.
+You might place a flame here and chant AUM, or any mantra.
 Sound vibration is potent for penetrating blocked areas and creating resonance.
 Singing any vibration works because structures in our brain vibrate with sound, affecting cerebrospinal fluid.
 Sounds we make vibrate through the skull, stimulating the brain.
 It's a deep sensory experience—sound is very potent.
-But the mantra, psychic sound, is another level of potency that we say is 1000 times more powerful than audible sound.
+However, the mantra, a psychic sound, is another level of potency that is 1,000 times more powerful than audible sound.

 Janie Lamour: Wow.
 I can't wait.
 You have the longest session at Yoga Day, an hour.
-I don't know if you'll fit everything in.
+I'm not sure if you'll be able to fit everything in.
 I love it.
 You have about half an hour after your session when you are free.
 If you go beyond that, that's great.
 Thank you for your time today.

 We look forward to seeing you on June 22nd.

-Swami Shankardev 2: I look forward to it, too.
+Swami Shankardev: I look forward to it, too.
 Thanks so much, Janie.
 I appreciate everything you're doing to spread the word.

 Janie Lamour: Thank you.
 Have a great day.
 Thanks.
 Bye.

-If you want to learn more about this approach, check out our Yoga of Mental Health workshops.
+To learn more about this approach, consider attending our Yoga of Mental Health workshops.

 Big Shakti Podcast Links